-The Company caters to the fast-growing segment of middle to high-income homeowners whose needs range from new home construction, renovation, repair and maintenance to home improvement, furnishing and design.
-The Company's complete spectrum of product offerings includes local and international brands of tiles and flooring, plumbing and sanitary wares, electrical and lighting products, hardware and tools, furniture, furnishings and houseware, paints, appliances and building materials, among others.
+Wilcon Depot, Inc. (PSE: WLCON) is the Philippines' leading home improvement and construction supplies retailer.
+It caters to the fast-growing segment of middle- to highincome homeowners whose needs range from new home construction, renovation, repair and maintenance to home improvement, furnishing and design.
+Wilcon is top-of-mind among homebuilders and homeowners looking to build or renovate their homes with its complete spectrum of product offerings.
+Wilcon carries local and international brands of tiles. sanitary wares and plumbing, hardware and tools, and other DIY items such as electrical and lighting, paints and building materials, doors and mouldings, and also household items such as furniture and home interiors, appliances and housewares, among others.
+Despite having a huge collection of products, Wilcon maintains ease in shopping through its organized and clutter-free environment.